wwu-pi/maml/README.md

 1. Cd into `/maml-dsl` and initialize the project with `gradle setupMamlDsl`.
 There might be some errors but it should be fine if you find the line `[main] INFO  .emf.mwe2.runtime.workflow.Workflow  - Done.` almost in the end.
 1. Download and unzip the [Eclipse Modeling Tools package](http://www.eclipse.org/downloads/packages/eclipse-modeling-tools/neon1a)
 1. Start Eclipse and choose a workspace of your choice
-1. Go to `Help` > `Install New Software...` and install "QVT Operational SDK"
+1. Go to `Help` > `Eclipse Marketplace...` and install "Sirius 5.0" (make sure to tick at least the Environment and AQL Support features)
 1. Restart Eclipse
-1. Go to `Help` > `Eclipse Marketplace...` and install "Sirius 4.0" (make sure to tick at least the Environment and AQL Support features)
-1. Restart Eclipse
 1. Import all projects contained in the local MAML repository.
 There should be five of them now (Gradle generated some more)
 <br/><img src="resources/Guide_dev_projects.png" width="200px">
-1. Right-click the de.wwu.maml.generator project > `Properties`, then select `QVT-Settings` and add the three meta models (maml, mamldata, mamlgui) contained in the de.wwu.maml.dsl project.
 1. Happy coding!
 To see your changes, run the de.wwu.maml.editor project as Eclipse Application.
 This way, the current projects are installed as plugins and you can test the modeling environment.
 End users should use the setup instructions in the previous chapter to avoid running this Eclipse-in-Eclipse construct.

 ## Pull requests welcome!